 - Whether the animal's vaccinations are not up-to-date; and

-The individual must provide written consent for Disability Support Services to disclose information regarding the request for and presence of the emotional support or service animal to those individuals who may be impacted by the presence of the animal including, but not limited to, Housing and Residential Life personnel and potential and/or actual roommate(s)/neighbor(s).
+The individual must provide written consent for Disability Support Services to disclose information regarding the request for and presence of the emotional support or service animal to those individuals who may be impacted by the presence of the animal including, but not limited to, Housing and Residence Life personnel and potential and/or actual roommate(s)/neighbor(s).
 Such information shall be limited to information related to the animal and shall not include information related to the individual’s disability.
 Montana State University Billings reserves the right to assign an individual with an assistance animal to a single room without a roommate upon availability.

 If approved, where can I take my service or emotional support animal on-campus?

 An emotional support animal, does not meet the ADA definition of a “service animal,” must be contained within the owner’s privately assigned individual living accommodations except to the extent the individual is taking the animal out for natural relief.
 When an emotional support animal is outside the private individual living accommodations, it must be in an animal carrier or controlled by a leash or harness at all times anywhere on campus.
 Emotional support animals that do not meet the ADA definition of “service animal” are not allowed in any University facilities other than the University housing to which the resident is assigned.

 What responsibilities do I have as an owner of an approved emotional support?

 - A handler of an emotional support animal must comply with all state laws, local licensure and vaccination requirements, and University regulations.